rvolosatovs/enarx/crates/enarx-config/Enarx_toml.md

 - 0: `/dev/null`
 - 1: `/dev/stdout`
 - 2: `/dev/stderr`
+- 3: Virtual root file system, containing:
-- 3: a TCP listen socket bound to port `12345` on address `::`, where every accepted connection is transparently wrapped with the TLS protocol
+    - `/net/lis/12345`: a TCP listen socket bound to port `12345` on address `::`, where every accepted connection is transparently wrapped with the TLS protocol
-- 4: a normal TCP stream socket connected to `127.0.0.1:23456`
+    - `/net/con/127.0.0.1:23456`: a normal TCP stream socket connected to `127.0.0.1:23456`

-Additionally, the following environment variables are exported:
-- `FD_COUNT=5`
-- `FD_NAMES=null:stdout:stderr:listen:connect`